Database migrations

 Handling a migration failure

-If a pod fails to apply a migration, the pod stays in CrashLoopBackOff.
-The migration error appears in the pod logs.
+If a migration fails, its Job fails and the migration error appears in the Job

 Do not kubectl rollout restart blindly.
 A failing migration that's retried can leave the schema in a partially-applied state on some databases.
 Investigate the error first.